KxSystems/docs/docs/basics/ipc.md

 The protocol is extremely simple, as is the message format.

-One can see what a TCP/IP message looks like by using [`-8!object`](internal.md#-8x-to-bytes), which generates the byte vector for the [serialization](../kb/serialization.md) of the object.
+You can see what a TCP/IP message looks like by using [`-8!object`](internal.md#-8x-to-bytes), which generates the byte vector for the [serialization](../kb/serialization.md) of the object.

 This information is provided for debugging and troubleshooting only.